 Maintaining attractive, water-efficient landscapes depends on people proactively managing them.
 Some of our highest-performing sites have 30-year-old manually adjusted irrigation controllers.
 Surprisingly, many sites apply the same amount of water per square foot onto low-water-using shrubs as they do on thirsty turf grass.
 Hence, new irrigation technologies and conversions to water-efficient plants can be helpful, but first and foremost we need knowledgeable and motivated people.

 John Whitcomb, Program Director, is a behavioral scientist who has worked with over 100 water agencies on projects related to landscape irrigation, water efficiency, and software development.
 John holds a BA in economics and geography from the University of California, Santa Barbara and a PhD in geography and environmental engineering from the Johns Hopkins University.
-He loves to kayak.
+He loves to kayak on water saved by this program!

 Chris Willig, Field Survey Manger, is a horticultural and irrigation expert with over 25 years of direct experience with large urban landscapes in California.
 He has personally completed over 800 Field Surveys totaling 9 square miles of landscaping.
 Chris has developed training programs, manuals, and tests for irrigation water management certification programs.
 Mr. Willig earned a BA in Biology from California State University, Northridge and a MS in Horticulture from the University of California, Davis.
 He is certified as Master Landscape Water Auditor in the State of California and as a Landscape Irrigation Auditor by the Irrigation Association.